 - Fewer modeling assumptions and less user judgment can yield results that are representative of actual conditions.

 - Enhanced communication with stakeholders with engaging graphics, videos of flow paths, and georeferenced results.

 - Accurate representation for complex conditions, including wide floodplains, sinuous channels, multiple channels, bends and confluences, bridge/roadway crossings, roadway overtopping, skewed roadway, tidal waterways, and bridge scour, among other conditions.

 The Federal Highway Administration (FHWA) has a strong preference for the use of 2D models over 1D models for complex waterway and/or complex bridge hydraulic analyses.
-The Transportation Research Board’s National Cooperative Highway Research Program, a part of FHWA, has published “Criteria for Selecting Hydraulic Models.”
+The FHWA published the “Hydraulic Design of Safe Bridges” report which contains information.
 1D models are best suited for in-channel flows and when floodplain flows are minor.
 For extreme flood conditions, 1D models generally provide accurate results for narrow to moderate floodplain widths.

 2D models should be used when flow patterns are complex and 1D model assumptions are significantly violated.
 2D models generally provide more accurate representations of flow distribution, velocity distribution, water surface elevation, backwater, velocity magnitude, velocity direction, flow depth, and shear stress.
-This blog post provides a more in-depth discussion of a comparison of the two models.

 As for time, 2D modeling does not take longer than 1D modeling.
-Recent advances in software have automated many tasks, making 2D modeling very efficient; in fact, in many cases 2D models take less effort.
+Recent advances in software have automated many tasks, making 2D modeling very efficient; in fact, in many cases, 2D models take less effort.